Systematic Targeting Of MicroPlastics (STOMP)

 Contract Details

-• Type: Innovative Solutions Opening (ISO) leading to Multiple Other Transaction (OT) Agreements.
+• Type: Innovative Solutions Opening (ISO) leading to multiple Other Transaction (OT) Agreements.

 • Duration: Two 30-month phases.

-Submission & Deadlines
+Submission & Evaluation

-• Full Proposals Due: June 22, 2026, 5:00 PM ET
+• Full Proposals Due: June 22, 2026, 5:00 PM ET.

 • Submission Method: Via the ARPA-H Solution Submission Portal.

-Proposals will be evaluated based on three criteria: Overall Scientific and Technical Merit, Proposer's Capabilities and/or Related Experience, and Assessment of Proposed Cost/Price.
+• Evaluation Criteria: Overall Scientific and Technical Merit, Proposer's Capabilities and/or Related Experience, and Assessment of Proposed Cost/Price.

 People